How Covid-19 Affects You, Your Insurance And Travel Plans

 Generally, travel insurance covers medical coverage if you fall ill during your trip and in some cases, trip cancellation fees as well.

 This means that if you fall sick while travelling, your travel insurance will likely cover any emergency medical treatment during the trip.
 After all, that is the whole purpose of getting travel insurance so that you have access to medical evacuation and repatriation in the event that you become ill and have to be transported home.

 While travel insurance normally covers cancellation fees and lost deposits for unused travel and accommodation arrangements, there are also exclusions.
 Most travel insurance plans include exclusions for epidemics and travel advisories.

 This means it will not cover claims related to an epidemic or pandemic.
 The same goes for claims arising from travel to countries that already have official travel advice or warning and alerts issued to potential visitors.

 For example, the Ministry of Foreign Affairs had issued a travel advisory concerning the coronavirus outbreak in China last week.
 This could be used as an exclusion clause for travel insurance providers.

 Finally, let common sense prevail.
 We should always practice self-hygiene to prevent infection and take steps to avoid transmitting it if we fall ill.
-Be sure to get your information on the Wuhan virus from reliable official sources and be on your guard against false rumours being spread on social media.
+Be sure to get your information on Covid-19 from reliable official sources and be on your guard against false rumours being spread on social media.